emostyz/marketing/marketing-deck-platform/FINAL_SETUP_INSTRUCTIONS.md

 ## 🎉 CONCLUSION

-The AEDRIN platform is **95% complete** and ready for production deployment.
+The EasyDecks.ai platform is **95% complete** and ready for production deployment.
 The remaining 5% consists of:

 1. **Database schema deployment** (CRITICAL)
 2. **Email configuration** (CRITICAL)